 Am I the only one who gets goose bumps when our National Anthem is played at the Olympics or a sporting event, or when a radio station signs on to the airways?
 Heck, I even get all teary eyed when Lee Greenwood sings ”God Bless the U.S.A.”

-Growing up I remember the American flag hanging in every classroom.
-It was just expected that we pledged allegiance to the flag to show respect and loyalty to our country.
-No one complained about it or objected to doing it.
+Growing up I remember the American flag in every classroom.
+Our day began by pledging allegiance to our flag to show respect and loyalty to our country.
+No one ever complained about it or objected to doing it.
 We were taught respect for our country as well as people, no matter who they were.

 TIME Magazine’s Walter Isaacson said, “Reverence for the flag is ingrained in every schoolchild who has quailed at the thought of letting it touch the ground, in every citizen moved by pictures of it being raised at Iwo Jima or planted on the moon, in every veteran who has ever heard taps played at the end of a Memorial Day parade, and in every gold-star mother who treasures a neatly folded emblem of her family’s supreme sacrifice.”